A Countess from Hong Kong: Cast

 In addition, Charlie Chaplin briefly appears as an Old Steward, while his daughters Geraldine, Josephine and Victoria make brief appearances as Girl at Dance (on the ship) and as Two Young Girls (entering the Waikiki Hotel), respectively.

+Hong Kong actor Richard Ng had a minor walk on role in this film and during his early acting career in the UK in the 1960s.

 Production

 The idea, according to a press release written by Chaplin, "resulted from a visit I made to Shanghai in 1931 where I came across a number of titled aristocrats who had escaped the Russian Revolution.
 They were destitute and without a country; their status was of the lowest grade.
 The men ran rickshaws and the women worked in ten-cent dance halls.
 When the Second World War broke out many of the old aristocrats had died and the younger generation migrated to Hong Kong where their plight was even worse, for Hong Kong was overcrowded with refugees."
 Chaplin had written a draft of the script in the 1930s under the working title The Stowaway, as a starring vehicle for his then-wife Paulette Goddard.
 However, amidst work for The Great Dictator, Goddard signed a contract with Paramount Pictures, and left Chaplin the following year.
 Although Chaplin and Goddard agreed to make one more film together in their divorce settlement, the idea never materialized.
-In the years after, Chaplin worked on the script in increments, "adding a bit here, cutting a bit there."
+In the years after, Chaplin worked on the script in increments, "adding a bit here, cutting a bit there".

 In 1963, a friend of Chaplin suggested to him Sophia Loren for the lead role of Natascha, the Russian princess.
 For the character of Ogden, he originally wanted Rex Harrison or Cary Grant to play the role, but eventually Marlon Brando was cast.
 By 1965, both Brando and Sophia Loren committed to the film without reading a script.
 Tippi Hedren, who broke with Alfred Hitchcock, also signed on for the film without reading the script, and was disappointed to learn the insignificance of her role.
 Although Chaplin tried to accommodate her, he could not, as the story mostly takes place on a ship that Hedren's character boards near the end of the film.
 In the end, she remained in the film and later said that it was a pleasure working for him.
 Chaplin cast his son Sydney in a supporting role, as well as his three eldest daughters in cameo appearances: Geraldine (at minutes 46 and 65), Josephine and Victoria Chaplin (at minute 92).